 Matthew Burtner (http://www.matthewburtner.com) is an Alaskan-born composer, sound artist and eco-acoustician whose music and research explores embodiment, ecology, polytemporality and noise.
 First Prize Winner of the Musica Nova International Electroacoustic Music Competition (Czech Republic), a 2011 IDEA Award Winner, and a recipient of the Howard Brown Foundation Fellowship, Burtner’s music has also received honors and awards from Bourges (France), Gaudeamus (Netherlands), Darmstadt (Germany) and The Russolo (Italy) international competitions.
 He is the Eleanor Shea Chaired Professor of Music in Composition and Computer Technologies (CCT) at the University of Virginia where he Co-Directs the Coastal Futures Conservatory.
-He is also Director of the environmental arts non-profit organization, EcoSono (www.ecosono.org).
+He is also Director of the Alaskan-based environmental arts non-profit organization, EcoSono (www.ecosono.org).

 completely new sound patterns and sonic ideas suggesting an entirely revised organization of tones unlike anything in our musical past.

 - New York New Music Connoisseur, Mark Greenfest